Dakota Plains Energy

 Harvesting the Power of the Plains

-Dakota Plains Energy (DPE) is headquartered in Aberdeen, SD with a satellite office located in the Brainerd Lakes area of Northern Minnesota.
+Dakota Plains Energy (DPE) is headquartered in Aberdeen, South Dakota.
 Dakota Plains Energy values its long-standing relationships with small communities throughout the upper Midwest, and offers an understanding and respect of small-town sensibilities combined with expertise in rural energy project management.
 Our goal is to help envision, develop, finance and advise on renewable energy projects throughout the upper Midwest.

 To harvest the power of the plains through wind and solar development for all income levels.